bobek/bobek.cz/source/blog/2020/restic-rclone.html.md

 ## Restic

 Restic is super *easy* to use.
 It is *secure* as it assumes that storage of the backup is untrusted by default.
 Backups are *encrypted* with  AES-256 in counter mode and authentication is done using Poly1305-AES.
+Checkout [Filippo's article](https://blog.filippo.io/restic-cryptography/) for a deeper look into the restic security model.
 It is quite *fast*.
 Restic needs under 4 minutes to go through my 366GB home. `rsync` needed something like 20-30 minutes to do the same job.

 I am using restic with two storage backends -- `sftp` and `rclone`.
 Mode of operation is still the same, only what changes (from the user's perspective is URL).